k2-fsa/icefall/egs/librispeech/ASR/README.md

 ## Data preparation

-If you want to `./prepare.sh` to download everything for you, you can just run
+If you want to use `./prepare.sh` to download everything for you, you can just run

 ```